 These strips are a pain, frankly, and they'll take a fair amount of time to remove.
-Expect to spend a day doing this in an averaged-sized home (say 500 to 800 square feet).
-There are some tricks to removing them and I'll share them below.
+Expect to spend a day doing this in an average-sized home (say 500 to 800 square feet).
+There are some tricks to removing them, and I'll share them below.

 For more information, read How to Remove Carpet Without Ruining Your Hardwood Floor.

 There are a few tools you'll need to deal with the carpet strips.
 Here's a look at what they are and how to use them.